-St. George, Utah never fails to surprise me.
-I thought I knew everything there was to do here since I have visited St. George nearly every year of my life.
+Looking for fun things to do in St. George, Utah?
+This city never fails to surprise me.
+I thought I knew everything there was to do here since I have visited many times.
 Nevertheless, I find something new and delightful every time I visit this sunny Southern Utah city.

-Outdoor activities dominate this list because spectacular scenery and outdoor recreational opportunities are what set St. George apart.
+Outdoor activities dominate my list because spectacular scenery and outdoor recreational opportunities are what set St. George apart.
 St. George is one of Utah's largest cities, so you'll find nearly any urban amenity you may need.
+I love trying new local restaurants every time I go.

 St. George, Utah is an affordable destination for families.
 Nearly all the activities on this list are free or inexpensive.